The Reputations of ski resorts

 Example: the number of times Canadian ski resorts were mentioned in terms of their reputation is 3.9 times greater than the actual market share (share on the British market) of Canadian ski resorts.

-Why create this ranking?
+Why create this ranking of ski resorts?

 By combining image, awareness, credibility and trust, reputation is a powerful indicator for measuring a brand’s growth potential.
 To some degree, reputation is a reflection or an effect of recommendation scores such as NPS.